Reign of Christ Sunday

 When we look back over the Twentieth Century, in these last few years of it, how should we characterize it?
 It is certainly an age of technology, one in which our abilities to harness the powers of nature has grown at an exponential rate.
 But with this incredible explosion of scientific and technological knowledge goes an extra responsibility to use it wisely.
 In other words, it requires good leadership.
 So the crucial question is: Do you think the leadership of the Twentieth Century has matched up with the responsibility of our increased knowledge?
 I’d say “No,” wouldn’t you?
 In fact, I think that we might characterize the Twentieth Century by saying that we have had a crisis of leadership.
 Bad leaders are as old as the prophet Jeremiah, as we read this morning.
 But so many more lives are now at stake because of our technology.
 In this century, we’ve known some of the most brutal dictators in all of history: Adolf Hitler, Joseph Stalin, Idi Amin, Ayotollah Khomeini, Saddam Hussein.
 Many of the good leaders, who have stepped forward, have been killed, Itzak Rabin being the latest tragic victim.
 In our own country today, our trust of government and politicians seems to be at an all time low.
 Our trust in business leaders isn’t a whole lot better, as many of them have made numerous blunders over recent decades, forcing thousands of layoffs that have terribly hurt many an American family.
 In our churches, too, there is a lot of talk these days about leadership.
 We crave good leadership.
 But do we even know what it is anymore?
 Or maybe we think we know what it is and long for the good ol’ days; but did we ever really know what good leadership is?

-That’s our question today on Christ the King Sunday, a day we focus on the claim that one Jesus of Nazareth, who was executed as a criminal on the cross, is the leader we look to with our lives.
-In fact, Christ the King Sunday was added very late to our church year calendar in response to the crisis of leadership earlier in this century.
-Unlike most our other Christian festival days, which were established centuries ago, Christ the King Sunday was instituted by Pope Pius IX in 1925.
+That’s our question today on Reign of Christ Sunday, a day we focus on the claim that one Jesus of Nazareth, who was executed as a criminal on the cross, is the leader we look to with our lives.
+In fact, Reign of Christ Sunday was added very late to our church year calendar in response to the crisis of leadership earlier in this century.
+Unlike most our other Christian festival days, which were established centuries ago, Reign of Christ Sunday was instituted by Pope Pius IX in 1925.
 Mussolini had been dictator in Italy for three years, Stalin was coming to power in Russia, and Hitler’s popularity in Germany was just beginning to take hold.
-Despite the rising to power of these dictators, Christ the King Sunday asserted that nevertheless Jesus Christ is Lord, and ‘he shall reign forever and ever’ (as we boldly sing in the “Hallelujah Chorus”).
+Despite the rising to power of these dictators, Reign of Christ Sunday asserted that nevertheless Jesus Christ is Lord, and ‘he shall reign forever and ever’ (as we boldly sing in the “Hallelujah Chorus”).
 This day stands as a critique to every form of earthly power.
 It stands as a sign of hope in the face of our current crisis of leadership.

 In the modern world, we have mostly opted for the other form of human government: democracy.
 This is where all the people rule.
 We elect leaders who are shouldered with the responsibility of serving all the people, or they will be voted out.
 This is, of course, the form of government which we have embraced, even though it seems to be failing us right now.
 Is this failure simply a matter of finding better leaders?
 Or is there a critical flaw in this form of government, too?
 This is a risky thing to do with our cherished form of government, but let me suggest to you today a possible flaw.
 The general principal of democracy is that we are all equals.
 The inequalities of a monarchy are so obvious and harmful, that we lift up equality with very good reason.
 But is it possible to go too far in the other direction, from harmful inequalities to unhealthy equality?